How We Help

 If you are seeking to file a lawsuit for eye damage you have suffered after taking Elmiron, speak with an attorney with our firm as soon as you can.
 You may have a deadline to file your claim.

 About Our Experienced Legal Team

 As one of the largest plaintiffs’ firms in the mass tort industry, we have the resources and expertise to work with clients and referring attorneys nationwide in state court proceedings as well as multidistrict litigation matters.
-In fact, Grant & Eisenhofer P.A.
-Director Sindhu Daniel was appointed by the Court to serve on the Plaintiffs’ Steering Committee in the Elmiron Multidistrict Litigation.
+In fact, Grant & Eisenhofer P.A. principal Sindhu Daniel was appointed by the Court to serve on the Plaintiffs’ Steering Committee in the Elmiron Multidistrict Litigation.

 In recent years, we have recovered billions of dollars in some of the largest and most successful actions against pharmaceutical product and device manufacturers.